 Don’t attempt to feed any sea life.

 national parks and it is illegal to fish or collect conch and lobster.
-Penalties can be harsh, especially for foreigners.
+Penalties can be harsh.

 Flamingo Tongue sea snails on soft coral at Smith’s Reef, Providenciales.

 sharks and barracudas should be considered harmless to snorkelers.
 The only known cases of shark attacks on snorkelers in the Turks and Caicos are a couple of incidents that happened to spear fishers (spear fishing results in blood and thrashing fish and is illegal here) far from shore and the attacks weren’t fatal.